Rodger Levenson is Chairman, President and Chief Executive Officer of WSFS Financial Corporation and its primary subsidiary, WSFS Bank.

 Art and his wife Karen reside in Wilmington.
 They have three grown children who grew up in West Chester, PA.

-Lisa Brubaker is EVP and the Chief Technology Officer of WSFS Financial Corporation.
+Lisa Brubaker is EVP and the Chief Information Officer of WSFS Financial Corporation.
 She joined WSFS in 1986.
 As the head of the Operations & Technology Division, Ms. Brubaker oversees the deployment of critical technology platforms and applications, enhancements to customer-facing solutions, improvements to operational efficiency, and the oversight of data security.

 Ms. Brubaker serves on the Board of the Brandywine Red Clay Alliance, a watershed conservation organization in Southeastern Pennsylvania and New Castle County, Delaware, and volunteers for the Delaware Nature Society, Girls Inc. of Delaware and the Delaware Humane Association.
 She is a graduate of the University of Delaware and a current Aresty Scholar at the Wharton School’s Aresty Institute of Executive Education where she is completing a Certificate of Professional Development.